Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 - The course to set (heading to a selected navigational point), range, bearing, and time-to-go to a point are based on great circle calculations.

-> **Note:** If INS fails, the RIO should verify MAG VAR calculated and WIND data and update via
+> 💡 If INS fails, the RIO should verify MAG VAR calculated and WIND data and update via
 > manual entries as required.

 ### IMU/AM Navigation Mode